chuanjiesun/dns_log-in-golang/README.md

 # dns_log-in-golang
-  capture DNS QUERY  traffic ,written in golang.
+  capture DNS QUERY  traffic ,written in golang,mirror mode support.
   This program use gopacket to capture DNS REQUEST,and use beego ORM MYSQL to log in mysql database.

 # Requirement